A collaborative approach to SCAD research

 If you are a patient at an iSCAD Registry member institution (see map or list on homepage [link included]), you can ask your cardiologist to join.
 He or she will talk with you about the registry, and may arrange for you to also talk with the clinical trials coordinator in charge of enrolling patients in the registry.
 Once you give your consent to become a member, you will complete several questionnaires.
 Your doctor also will complete a questionnaire about your SCAD and health history.
 All of this data and any imaging of your heart and/or other vascular concerns will be sent to PERFUSE.
 The data and images will be “deidentified,” so that your confidentiality is assured.

-Do I have to pay to join iSCAD Registry?
+Do I have to pay to participate in iSCAD Registry?

 Who funds the iSCAD Registry?